-In his home, Brandon helps by making beds, running errands and cleaning.
-He lives with his father and his mother.
+Brandon lives with his father and his mother.
+His duties at home include making beds, running errands and cleaning.
+There are 3 children in the family.
 His father is sometimes employed and his mother maintains the home.
-There are 3 children in the family.

-Please remember Brandon in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Brandon to receive the assistance he needs to develop his potential.
+Please pray for him.

 Brandon lives in the coastal community of Bosque Villate, home to approximately 160,000 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.
 The population is comprised of mixed races and the most commonly spoken language is Spanish.